 Earlier this week, Yahoo News reported the FBI is looking into whether Kremlin-funded and directed media agency is operating in the U.S. as an unregistered agent of a foreign government.
 Ironically, the FBI obtained a cache of internal Sputnik email and documents that will assist the bureau in its investigation.
-The timing of the investigation coincides with interest by some in Congress to update the Foreign Agent Registration Act, or FARA, to deal with modern operations such as Russia’s Sputnik and RT, the media outlet formerly known as Russia Today.
+The timing of the probe coincides with interest by some in Congress to update the Foreign Agent Registration Act, or FARA, to deal with modern operations such as Russia’s Sputnik and RT, the media outlet formerly known as Russia Today.

 Over two years ago, May 2015, I wrote about FARA as it related to RT.
 The article has not aged and applies equally to Sputnik today.
-I suggest you read it if you haven’t already as it includes the relevant history on the creation, implementation, and evolution of FARA.
-Today, as it has been for over two decades, the application of FARA to foreign media activities in the U.S. has essentially been neutered as a direct result of watering down the impact of FARA on information created and distributed by the Canadian government in the United States designed to influence public opinion and U.S. policies.
+I suggest you read it if you haven’t already as it includes the relevant history of the creation, implementation, and evolution of FARA.
+Today, as it has been for over two decades, the application of FARA to foreign media activities in the U.S. has been neutered as a direct result of watering down the impact of FARA on information created and distributed by the Canadian government in the United States designed to influence public opinion and U.S. policies.

 But does a finding that FARA applies and the requirement for Sputnik, and RT and other Kremlin media, employees to register as foreign agents impact the Kremlin’s ability to operate in the United States?

 The simple answer is, No. Registering under FARA will have no adverse impact on Kremlin media or its employees to work in the United States.
 Registering with FARA will:

 - Not remove press credentials of Kremlin media employees